 Food may be purchased from the canteen or the dining room at Chilwell.

 Messages may be put in pigeonholes or on the noticeboard.
 Students are expected to check e-mails regularly and also access learning resources.
-Should you have any difficulty in logging on to Frog please speak to the ICT Technicians.

 You are free to wear whatever provided you do not display or promote any offensive slogans or symbols.